 My mother's unknown father was also a mystery till fairly recent times.
 Again, DNA matching narrowed things down.
 A combination of autosomal DNA and X-DNA matches tells me that my mother's biological father was one of the sons of John Carlton Sice and Charlotte Ellenton.
 We can't pinpoint which of the sons was the father, but it scarcely matters.
 John Carlton Sice was a son of George Sice and Grace Carlton, both transported to Tasmania for theft in 1830 and 1834 respectively.
 They married in 1838 and had a large family.

-Looking at the records of our convicts, you can see that they were savagely penalised for even minor infractions in the colony, frequently with months of hard labour and sometimes solitary confinement.
+Looking at the records of our convicts, you can see that they were sometimes savagely penalised for even minor infractions in the colony, frequently with months of hard labour and sometimes solitary confinement.
 They were harsh times and we might do well to admire their resilience in surviving such a system.

-My mother lived her early years in Burnie with her adoptive parents Hugh and Phoebe.
-The family moved from Tasmania to North Melbourne around 1930, as Hugh felt he might get better treatment there for injuries he suffered in World War One.
+My mother lived her early years in Burnie with her adoptive parents and the family moved from Tasmania to North Melbourne around 1930.

 My mother was made aware of her adoption in a very unsatisfactory manner as a teenager, after the early death of her adoptive mother.
 My mother died in 1995 and it was her death that started me on the path of family history research.
 I'm unsure if she'd have been happy to know she had a few convict ancestors, but nowadays its a bit of a status symbol!

 |© Tony Whelan © 2018-2020||This page was last updated on 30 August 2020|